Previous Episode << >> Next Part

 "You've found it," a guard said on approach.
 "But it's the dark, this is troubling."

-Craig glanced between them all, the laugher he heard continued to echo around him.
+Craig glanced between them all, the laughter he heard continued to echo around him.
 Judging by the others reactions they couldn't hear her.
 He turned towards the altar behind him.
 A movement in the shadows caught his eye.
 He got the attention of a female guard, gesturing for her to follow him.
 James and the other guard were discussing the book and didn't notice.

 A stretch of corridor lay ahead of them behind the altar.
 Neither of them could see anything unusual, but Craig could still hear the woman's laugher from the end of the corridor.
 "Do you hear that?" he asked the guard.